yuichi-takeuchi/tClamp18/README.md

 ### Installing
 #### Hardware
-under construction
+* under construction

 #### Software
-under construction

-### Validation with sample setting files

-## How to use
-### Setting of input and output gains with any amplifiers
 * under construction

+#### Test with demo files
+* under construction

+## How to setup your recording system with tClamp18
+### DAC ADC Settings: input and output gain settings for each channel
+* under construction
+* template
 * examples

-### Setting of oscilloscope (OSC) protocols: stimulus and recording settings
+### Oscilloscope (OSC) Protocols: stimulus and recording settings
 * under construction
+* template
 * examples

+### Stimulator Protocols:
+* under construction
+* template
+* examples

+## Work flow
+### Initialize your experiment
+* Launch your Igor Pro.
+* Initialize tClamp18 by clicking "tClampInitialize" in Initialize submenu of tClamp18 menu.
+* Select a DAC ADC setting in tClamp18 menu.
+* Select a Oscillo Protocol in tClamp18 menu.
+* Select a Stimulator Protocol in tClamp menu, if you want to use it.

+#### Example of Initialization Macro
+It is very convenient if the above initialization processes are automated.
+* StimTTLPrep.ipf
+Select "StimTTLPrep" in Macros menu.
+* StimTTLPrep.ipf depends on tClamp18_SettingEPC7PLUS_700A.ipf, tClamp18_PairedPulseStimulation.ipf, tClamp18_E7PM7A_TTL_Stim.ipf files, which can be found in expample zips.

 ### Seal test
 * under construction